Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 # Introduction to shebangs

-*Shebangs*, or less commonly called *hashbangs*, are the top line of an executable script written in plain-text on UNIX systems.
+A *shebang*, or less commonly called *hashbang*, is the top line of an executable script written in plain-text on UNIX systems.
 For example, imagine a file called `install`, without any extension.
 The file mode has the executable bit set for current user.
 So you can execute it by just typing `./install`.
 At